 \subsection{Metallic Surface Defect Detection}

-Advances in deep learning have driven significant progress in object detection algorithms, evolving from anchor-based two-stage frameworks (e.g., Faster R-CNN~\cite{ren2016faster}) to efficient single-stage detectors (e.g., the YOLO family~\cite{yolov8_ultralytics}, including the latest YOLOv11~\cite{yolo11_ultralytics} and YOLOv12~\cite{tian2025yolov12}), and more recently to Transformer-based query-driven architectures (e.g., DINO~\cite{zhang2022dino}, RT-DETR~\cite{lv2024rtdetrv2}).
-These advances have demonstrated strong effectiveness in surface defect detection, while tailored variants such as SLF-YOLO~\cite{liu2025metal} have further improved efficiency and representation for the specific challenges posed by metallic surfaces.
+Advances in deep learning have driven significant progress in object detection algorithms, evolving from anchor-based two-stage frameworks (e.g., Faster R-CNN~\cite{ren2016faster}) to efficient single-stage detectors (e.g., the YOLO family, including the latest YOLOv11~\cite{yolo11_ultralytics} and YOLOv12~\cite{tian2025yolov12}), and more recently to Transformer-based query-driven architectures (e.g., DINO~\cite{zhang2023dino}, RT-DETR~\cite{lv2023detrs}).
+These advances have demonstrated strong effectiveness in surface defect detection, while tailored variants~\cite{zhou2025mpa} such as SLF-YOLO~\cite{liu2025metal} have further improved efficiency and representation for the specific challenges posed by metallic surfaces.
 Parallel to architectural innovations, considerable research has focused on alleviating the challenge of data scarcity through Few-Shot Learning (FSL).
-Recent approaches have explored sophisticated architectures that leverage techniques such as cross-position aggregation to capture long-range dependencies~\cite{feng2023cross}, multiscale adaptive prototypes to accommodate diverse defect patterns~\cite{huang2025multi}, and semantic priors to enhance the detection of tiny or weak defects~\cite{ma2024spdp}.
+Recent approaches have explored sophisticated architectures that leverage techniques such as multiscale adaptive prototypes to accommodate diverse defect patterns~\cite{huang2025multi}, and semantic priors to enhance the detection of tiny or weak defects~\cite{ma2024spdp}.
 Despite their progress, these methods primarily optimize network design for finetuning, while continuing to rely on general-purpose pretrained weights.
-This suggests that further exploration of pretraining strategies tailored to defect detection could be key to endowing models with more domain-relevant representations from the outset.
+Our method instead focuses on tailored pretraining for defect detection to obtain domain-relevant representations from the outset.